 "I've recently discovered the wonders of makeup primer.
 I love the soft, silky way it makes my skin feel, and my powder foundation glides on effortlessly.
 But before shelling out the bucks for a full size bottle of primer, I wanted to know if it would also work with my alternate form of foundation — those tinted ones that are part moisturizer?
 Would the primer block the moisturizer from sinking into my skin?
 I'm having visions of ending up with a layer of globby muck on my face."

-I love makeup primer.
-It's typically formulated with silicones (aka dimethicones) that work to fill in and smooth out lines and scars.
+Makeup primer is typically formulated with silicones (aka dimethicones) that work to fill in and smooth out lines and scars.
 It also has the benefit of helping your makeup last longer.
 As far as wearing primer with tinted moisturizer, I don't see a problem with that at all.
 Just keep in mind that applying each product in light layers will give you the best, most natural results.
 Find out more tips, along with some ways to break the rules, when you read more